Updated: Nov 21, 2020

 Words have power.
 They can empower people and tear down civilizations, and they can also bore people to tears.
-Back when authors were paid by the word, stuffing manuscripts full of useless words was acceptable.
+Back when authors were paid by the word, stuffing manuscripts full of filler words was acceptable.
 Nowadays, not so much.

-Examples of Useless Words
+Examples of Filler Words

 Take a look at the following sentence: